 - 1 cup shredded sharp cheddar cheese

-- 1 cup chopped meat of your choice, we like cooked crumbled turkey sausage
+- 1 cup turkey sausage or chopped meat of your choice

 - salt and pepper to taste

-- In large bowl, beat together eggs and cream until well blended.
+- In a large bowl, beat together eggs and cream until well blended.
 Stir in all other ingredients.
-Spoon into well greased muffin tin, dividing evenly among the cups.8-12 eggs, 1/2 cup heavy cream, 1 cup shredded sharp cheddar cheese, 1 cup turkey sausage, 3 chopped green onions, salt and pepper to taste
+Spoon into a well-greased muffin tin, dividing evenly among the cups.8-12 eggs, 1/2 cup heavy cream, 1 cup shredded sharp cheddar cheese, 1 cup turkey sausage, 3 chopped green onions, salt and pepper to taste

-- Bake at 350 for 20 minutes, or until set in the center.
-Allow to cool slightly before removing from muffin tin.
-Allow to cool fully before placing in zipper seal bag and storing in the fridge.
+- Bake at 350 for 20 minutes or until set in the center.
+Allow them to cool slightly before removing them from the muffin tin.
+Allow them to cool fully before placing them in a zipper-seal bag and storing them in the fridge.
 Eat within 5 days.